mindis/snowplow.github.com/_posts/2013-09-03-using-qubole-to-analyze-snowplow-web-data.md

 category: Analytics
 ---

+We've just published a getting-started guide to using [Qubole][qubole], a managed Big Data service, to query your Snowpow data.
+You can read the guide [here] [qubole-wiki].

+![qubole-logo] [qubole-logo]

 Snowplow delivers event data to users in a number of different places:

 1. Amazon Redshift or PostgreSQL, so you can analyze the data using traditional analytics and BI tools